abakumova/mflix-java/README.md

 # [M220J: MongoDB for Java Developers](https://university.mongodb.com/courses/M220J/about)

-MFlix software project is a training project provided by MongoDB University.
+MFlix software project is a training project provided by MongoDB University

 ## Project Structure
-- **Frontend**: the built-in React application.
+- **Frontend**: the built-in React application
-- **Backend**: Java Spring Boot project (managed by a Maven).
+- **Backend**: Java Spring Boot project (managed by Maven)

 ## How to run the application
 ```java